kstoreyf/anomalies-GAN-HSC/README.md

 # anomalies-GAN-HSC
-Detecting anomalies in hyper suprime-cam images with generative adversarial networks
+Detecting anomalies in Hyper Suprime-Cam (HSC) images with Generative Adversarial Networks (GANs)

-Project at the Kavli Summer Program in Astrophysics, UCSC - July 2019.
+Project started at the Kavli Summer Program in Astrophysics, UCSC, July 2019.